Best External Microphones for Canon EOS 78D

 Frequently Asked Questions

-Does the Canon EOS 78D provide phantom power?
+Does the Canon EOS 78D have a microphone jack?

 Final Verdict